Arlette Jouanna

-Arlette Jouanna (born Arlette Galinat, 1936 – died 29 January 2022) was a French historian and academic.
+Arlette Jouanna (24 March 1936 – 29 January 2022) was a French historian and academic.
 She was professor emerita at l’Université Paul-Valéry (Montpellier III).
 She was a member of the Centre de recherches interdisciplinaires en sciences humaines et sociales (CRISES).
 She specialised in the political and social history of sixteenth-century France, especially the history of the nobility and the French Wars of Religion.

-Biography
+Life and career

 Jouanna was a pupil at the École normale supérieure de jeunes filles (Sèvres).
-She then completed a History degree in 1968 at the Sorbonne (Paris IV) where she was taught by Roland Mousnier.
+She completed a degree in history in 1968 at the Sorbonne (Paris IV) where she was taught by Roland Mousnier.
 She was awarded her PhD in 1975 for a thesis entitled 'L'idée de race en France au XVIe siècle et au début du XVIIe'.
 For her entire career she taught at l'Université Paul Valéry (Montpellier III).

+Death

+Jouanna died on 29 January 2022, at the age of 85.